amitesh786/yaml-validator/README.md

 # YAML Validator
-Validate and preview YAML files in your browser—quickly and offline.
+Fast, offline `YAML` file validation and preview in your browser.

 ## Features
 - Upload `.yaml` or `.yml` files via a file picker.